WireMock-Net/WireMock.Net/README.md

 Based on class HttpListener from the .net framework, it is very lightweight and have no external dependencies.

+## Stubbing
+A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.

-## Start a server
+### Start a server
 First thing first, to start a server it is as easy as calling a static method, and your done!
 ```csharp
 var server = FluentMockServer.Start();
 ```
 You can pass as an argument a port number but if you do not an available port will be chosen for you.
 Hence the above line of code start aserver bounded to locahost a random port.
 To know on which port your server is listening, just use server property *Port*.

-## Stubbing
-A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.

 ### Basic stubbing
 The following code will configure a response with a status of 200 to be returned when the relative URL exactly matches /some/thing (including query parameters).
 The body of the response will be “Hello world!” and a Content-Type header will be sent with a value of text-plain.